Cardiorespiratory Fitness, CAC, and CVD Events in Healthy Men

 In a large cohort of generally healthy men, there is an attenuation of CVD risk at all CAC levels with higher CR fitness.

 Coronary artery calcification and CR fitness are each predictors of CVD events independent of CV risk factors and in both high- and low-risk persons independent of age.
 In a previous study from the same group, LaMonte (2006) reported that CR fitness ≥10 MET was associated with a 75% reduction in coronary events.
 In healthy men, an increase in CR fitness of >1 MET would require regular moderate or intense exercise.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Sports & Exercise and ECG & Stress Testing
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Sports and Exercise and ECG and Stress Testing

 Keywords: Blood Glucose, Blood Pressure, Coronary Artery Disease, Exercise Test, Glucose, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Male, Middle Aged, Physical Fitness, Primary Prevention, Plaque, Atherosclerotic, Risk Factors, Smoke, Triglycerides